 Preparing for the Unexpected

 The PHEP Program conducts planning and training to ensure a rapid and coordinated response to public health threats and emergencies.
-These emergencies could include natural disasters (such as forest fires), transportation accidents (such as chemical spill due to a train derailment), epidemics (such as pandemic flu), or a terrorist attack (such as Anthrax tainted letters).
+These emergencies could include natural disasters (such as forest fires), transportation accidents (such as chemical spill due to a train derailment), epidemic (such as pandemic flu), or a terrorist attack (such as Anthrax tainted letters).
 We also collaborate on multiple preparedness and response activities, such as presentations, training, drills and exercises for the public, health care providers, health care facilities, community-based organizations and local governments to coordinate public health emergency preparedness activities.

-The PHEP team places an emphasis on coordinating with public health partners, local emergency response agencies, local governments, schools, community-based organizations, private organizations, professional associations, health care providers and health care facilities including: hospitals, primary care clinics long term care facilities and emergency medical service providers.
+The PHEP team places an emphasis on coordinating with public health partners, local emergency response agencies, local governments, schools, community-based organizations, private organizations, professional associations, health care providers, and health care facilities including: hospitals, primary care clinics, long term care facilities and emergency medical service providers.

 Arizona Department of Health Services Emergency Preparedness

-Ready Coconino (Preparedness information for a variety of emergencies and disasters)
+Animal Preparedness (Preparedness information for a variety of emergencies and disasters)

 American Red Cross